Certification in College Teaching

 How do I complete, and what will I have at the end?

-The final teaching portfolio, documenting participation in required activities and reflection on the core competency areas, will be submitted to your college Graduate Associate Dean, who will then forward it to Denise Greenhoe (hard copies to 479 W. Circle Dr, 118 Linton Hall or electronically to firstname.lastname@example.org) for evaluation by the Graduate School.
+The final teaching portfolio, documenting participation in required activities and reflection on the core competency areas, will be submitted to your college Graduate Associate Dean, who will then forward it to The Graduate School (hard copies to 479 W. Circle Dr, 118 Linton Hall or electronically to firstname.lastname@example.org) for evaluation.
 Completion of the program will be recognized by a notation on the MSU transcript.

 NOTE: ALL PORTFOLIOS MUST INCLUDE A COMPLETED PORTFOLIO CHECKLIST (http://grad.msu.edu/collegeteaching/docs/Portfolio%20Checklist.pdf).